BitPoet/RtfPasterTinyMce/README.md

 - Edit a page with that field and copy a passage that contains both text and images from your word processor into your TinyMCE field.
 You should see your images there.

+### Advanced

+- Go into InputfieldTinyMCE's module settings and enable "Image fields for ImgUpload"
+- Edit your TinyMCE field and select an existing image field in the "Image fiels for ImgUpload" select on the Input tab
+- Paste some text / images mixture from your word processor

+Tadaa!
+Your images are magically uploaded into the selected field.

+Since the RTF doesn't contain any information about the file name of the source image, your uploaded images will be named fieldname.png, fieldname-1.png, fieldname-2.png etc.

 ## Credits

 Credits go to [tblueml](https://github.com/tbluemel) for creating the [rtf.js](https://github.com/tbluemel/rtf.js) RTF convert.